jay0x5/Bot/README.md

 Implementations I did:
 1. Added a speak and voice input function (easiest thing)
-2. Wrote an algorithm so it can differentiate between a normal command and a command asking him to perform a specific action (was bit challenging to me)
+2. Wrote an algorithm so it can differentiate between a normal command and a command asking him to perform a specific action

 i am still improvising my implementations to make the behaviour more subtle and less weird